Athanasius/fd-api/README.md

 **This project is no longer maintained.
-Please feel free to work and continue it if you have the need.**
+Please feel free to fork and continue it if you have the need.**
 ===